Meet Love Island 2020 contestant Mike Boateng – former footballer linked to a TV star

 “Ambitious, a lot of personality and of course beautiful,” he says.

-With that in thoughts, it’s no shock that his high celeb crushes are celebrity singers Beyoncé and Rihanna.
+With that in thoughts, it’s no shock that his prime movie star crushes are celebrity singers Beyoncé and Rihanna.

 What’s a flip off for Mike?